“The Color of No”

 Iverson uses shifts in composition, form, scale and, perhaps most crucially, color to explore the word’s context and relay meaning.
 In this era of protest and polarization, as we ask questions about refusal and consent, the intimate, human-scaled tapestries that make up The Color of NO resonate with all of us.

-Iverson has exhibited her work at the Central Museum of Textiles in Lodz, Poland; the Southeastern Center for Contemporary Art in Salem, N.C.; the Visions Museum in San Diego, Calif.; the Taubman Museum in Roanoke, Va.; the Appalachian Center for Crafts in Smithville, Tenn.; the American Textile History Museum in Lowell, Mass.; and the Textile Museum in Washington, D.C., among other places.
+Iverson has exhibited her work at the Central Museum of Textiles in Lodz, Poland; the Southeastern Center for Contemporary Art in Winston-Salem, N.C.; the Visions Museum in San Diego, Calif.; the Taubman Museum in Roanoke, Va.; the Appalachian Center for Crafts in Smithville, Tenn.; the American Textile History Museum in Lowell, Mass.; and the Textile Museum in Washington, D.C., among other places.
 Her work is in the permanent collection of the Smithsonian American Art Museum’s Renwick Gallery as well as the collections of the Federal Reserve Bank, Capital One, and others.

 Iverson has received fellowships from the National Endowment for the Arts and the Virginia Museum of Fine Arts.
 She was awarded the Theresa Pollak Award in 2011.